-To secure a booking we require a signed contract and a £200 deposit.
-We need both of these in place to secure your booking.
-Get in touch and we'll start the ball rolling.
+To secure a booking we require a signed contract and a £200 booking fee (that comes off your overall total.)
+I need both of these in place to secure your booking.
+Get in touch and I'll start the ball rolling.

 How Far In Advance Do I Have To Book You To Photograph My Wedding?

-We like to be flexible, and can move pretty quickly to fill a last-minute request, assuming we are free.
-It is however advisable to get in touch with us as soon as you know the date of your wedding as we do book up fast (with some popular dates booked a couple of years in advance!)
-Most of our wedding clients book twelve to eighteen months ahead of their wedding.
+I like to be flexible, and can move pretty quickly to fill a last-minute request, assuming I am not already booked.
+It is however advisable to get in touch as soon as you know the date of your wedding as I do book up fast (with some popular dates booked over a year in advance!)
+Most of my wedding clients book twelve to eighteen months ahead of their wedding.

 Are You Insured?

-We take our responsibility to you very seriously; we are fully insured for public liability up to two million pounds.
-If you or your wedding venue wish to see a copy of insurance documents, please ask and we will happily send it over.
+I take our responsibility to you very seriously; we are fully insured for public liability to five million pounds.
+If you or your wedding venue wish to see a copy of insurance documents, please ask and I will happily send it over.

 I Have Seen Photographers On Facebook Offering Full Day Coverage For £300.
 Why Do You Cost So Much More?

-We have seen these offers, and from a purely mathematical point of view, it’s not a sustainable level of income for a photographer if they are a genuine professional.
-When you choose us, you are paying for the proven quality of our work and our experience from many previous weddings.
-Also, you have the peace of mind that we are fully insured, have backup equipment should anything fail, and that we have systems in place to correctly store and safeguard your images.
+I have seen these offers, and from a purely mathematical point of view, it’s not a sustainable level of income for a photographer if they are a genuine professional.
+When you choose me, you are paying for the proven quality of my work and my experience from many previous weddings.
+Also, you have the peace of mind that I am fully insured, have backup equipment should anything fail, and that I have systems in place to correctly store and safeguard your images.

 We Have A Friend Or Family Member Who Has A Great Camera, Couldn't We Just Get Him To Do It?